TechPlayz/BrainCrack/README.md

 # Syntax
 Open Samples folder and go through the programs for better understanding<br>
-Supported Datatypes: Integer and String only (Dynamic typing)
+Supported Datatypes: Integer and String only (Dynamic typing)<br>
+Syntax Documentation is included in braincrack_syntax_documentation.md

 # Note
-This programming language is a fun project and is not intended for official use or building actual applications.
+This programming language is a fun project and is not intended for official use or building actual applications.<br>
-This project is still under development
+This project is still under development<br>
+More functionality will be added later